Sampsoon/hover/DESGIN.md

 * Scrub inputs to service workers
 * Have ability to select local LLMs
 * Have toggle to add button to code blocks that when clicked generates suggestions
+* Keep popup on screen when user moves mouse over it

 ### UI
 * Have ability for users to select permissions of chrome extension during setup